Dziq-official/tuneify/README.md

 # Tuneify

-Tuneify is an innovative internet radio application built using **Vue.js**, designed to provide users with a seamless and enjoyable radio streaming experience.
+Tuneify is an innovative internet radio application built using **Angular**, designed to provide users with a seamless and enjoyable radio streaming experience.
 With a modern interface and powerful features, Tuneify makes listening to online radio stations effortless and engaging.

 ## Features